 Within a month or two of HIV entering the body, 40% to 90% of people experience flulike symptoms known as acute retroviral syndrome (ARS).

-But sometimes HIV symptoms don’t appear for years, sometimes even a decade, after infection.
+But sometimes HIV symptoms don’t appear for years, some even a decade, after infection.

 So don’t believe what you may see in movies or on TV of a person having sex then the next week they have lesions on their lip or are pale.
 Some symptoms you don’t even see outside the body.